Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

 Psychological side effects of Xanax (Alprazolam) include:

 Warnings and precautions for Xanax

-Anyone who has a history of depression or drug or alcohol addiction should not take Xanax, even if prescribed by a private doctor.
+Anyone with a history of depression or drug or alcohol addiction should not take Xanax, even if prescribed by a private doctor.

-Xanax is extremely addictive, and its side effects can cause huge emotional and psychological problems.
+The drug is highly addictive; its side effects can cause enormous emotional and psychological problems.
 This is why it is not available on the NHS in the UK.

-Xanax should not be taken for a prolonged period of time or by pregnant or nursing mothers.
-Xanax can lead to drug dependence; in an expectant mother, this can lead their baby to be born with a dependence on Xanax and suffer from benzodiazepine withdrawal.
+Xanax should not be taken for a prolonged period or by pregnant or nursing mothers.
+It could lead to drug dependence; in an expectant mother, this can lead their baby to be born dependent and suffer from benzodiazepine withdrawal.